 Having grown up in Indonesia, Lara has experienced the joy of seeing orangutans in the wild and in rehabilitation.

 Lara specialises in understanding different audiences and then devising and implementing awareness-raising campaigns to spark action and create change.
+Currently the External Relations Lead at WRAP; Lara is excited to be expanding the reach and influence of a global environmental action NGO that drives the transformation of our broken product and food systems and generates behavioural change.

 Passionate about social justice, animal welfare and protecting the planet, Lara believes that these global issues are interlinked, with the solutions found in listening, collaborating, taking less and giving more.
 She was appointed a trustee of SOS in November 2022.